arththakkar1/motion-carousel-next-js/README.md

 - Smooth slide transitions with `motion.div`
 - Responsive layout for all devices
 - Lightweight and easy to integrate
+- **Multiple carousel variants** to suit different use cases

+## 🎨 Carousel Types

+### Base Carousel

+The foundation carousel with essential navigation and smooth animations.
+Perfect for standard image galleries and content displays.

+### Peek-a-boo Carousel

+A modern carousel that shows previews of adjacent slides, creating an engaging browsing experience.
+Users can see what's coming next and previous, encouraging exploration.

+### Infinite Loop Carousel

+Seamlessly cycles through content with no visible start or end.
+Ideal for testimonials, partner logos, or any continuously rotating content.

+### Playlist Carousel

+Designed for media-rich content with a sidebar navigation showing all items.
+Perfect for video playlists, image collections, or any scenario where users need to see and jump to specific items.

 ## 🚀 Getting Started